 The Budget Division calculates statewide general inflationary adjustments authorized by the Governor and includes them in an M-100 decision unit in NEBS.
 After the inflation factors are applied on a statewide basis in NEBS, line items will be created in M-100.
-You will need to balance the revenue in the respective M-100 during the Agency Request phase of the Executive Budget.
+The decision unit will need to be balanced with the appropriate revenue source during the Agency Request phase of the Executive Budget.
 Some examples of statewide general inflationary adjustments that may appear in M-100 decision unit include:

-- Rate Changes (employee bond insurance, Attorney General tort claim assessment, Buildings and Grounds rent, Fleet Services monthly vehicle charges, property and contents insurance, agencyowned vehicle insurance, Enterprise Information Technology Services Division (EITS) services, etc.) - Cost Allocations and Assessments (Statewide Cost Allocation Plan, Attorney General Cost Allocation, Purchasing assessment, EITS assessments, etc.) - Utilities (electricity, natural gas, water, etc.) See the Inflationary Adjustments section of the NEBS Manual for an example of an M-100 adjustment.
+- Rate Changes (employee bond insurance, Attorney General tort claim assessment, Buildings and Grounds rent, Fleet Services monthly vehicle charges, property and contents insurance, agencyowned vehicle insurance, Enterprise Information Technology Services Division (EITS) services, etc.) - Cost Allocations and Assessments (Statewide Cost Allocation Plan, Attorney General Cost Allocation, Purchasing assessment, EITS assessments, etc.) - Utilities (electricity, natural gas, water, etc.)

+See the Inflationary Adjustments section of the NEBS Manual for an example of an M-100 adjustment.